Faith Craft Faith Craft Studios Faithcraft Faith-Craft

 J T Groves

-John Thomas Groves (c1761-1811) was the son of a builder in London, who decided on the same career.
+The father of John Thomas Groves (c1761-1811) was in the building trade in London and his son initially decided on the same career.
 However, it would appear that he had artistic interests, for he exhibited views at the Royal Academy and visited Italy.
 On return, he was appointed Clerk of Works for St James’s, Westminster and Whitehall.
 Such an appointment brought him into contact with the Surveyor, J Wyatt, whose cavalier conduct of official business was matched by that of Groves.
 He also had an extensive private practice, mostly domestic in nature.